 As the IU faculty celebrate the grace of our colleague, they’ve also reduced him to a metaphor for peace, love, and understanding.
 In death, of course, that might well be his legacy.
 But in life, he was a complicated, clever, compartmentalized person.
 One image reproduced locally in the town newspaper, the student newspaper, and faculty blog shows Don singing Christmas carols with friends.
 The image was circulated as a counterpoint to the assumption of menace, and was meant to show him as he was in life.
 On Christmas Eve, the night that photo was taken, Belton, was prepared to depart for Hawai’i, the first real vacation he would have taken in years.
 When I asked him “why Hawai’i?,” he joked (with a self-mocking laugh) about the burden of the middle passage, and of the crushing psychic weight of slavery, and suggested that as a consequence of these factors, the warm breezes of the tropics were better for him than winter in Bloomington, when the town closely resembles some “Soviet gray fiction workshop.”
 Then, with typical warmth and festive commitment, he set out to spike the eggnog.
 While the police searched for Griffin, Don’s cell phone sat nearby, buzzing.
 His suitcase was open on the bed.
 His friends in Hawaii later wrote to say that, as they anticipated his arrival, they’d bought him sunglasses, and had left those out for him.
 I prefer to remember him in this richly textured light: slightly tipsy, joyfully belting out Christmas standards a little too loud, thinking about waving palms and the release of the islands, and scheming to get everyone else a little more drunk than they’d planned to get.
 For obvious reasons, this portrait – my portrait – isn’t easily shared right now.

 Don Belton, who understood irony, might have joked that this was a bad academic movie in the making, stealing its plot points from In the Valley of Elah, American Beauty, and How Stella Got Her Groove Back.
 But there is little irony in Bloomington right now.
 Shortly after the murder, IU faculty members – some who knew Don, and some affiliated with the LGBT community – organized a silent vigil at the town square.
 It was impressive, with maybe several hundred people in attendance.
 Holding candles on a sub-freezing, dark day, they encircled the old courthouse on the proverbial small town square.
 In heartbreaking fashion, the entire English department seemed to be in attendance.
 “Justice for Don Belton,” insists one website.
 And while I agree, I worry about the absence of our nuance in the face of a complicated, evolving story.
-Within the symbolic surround shared by our faculty, “Justice” here seems to mean only conviction and punishment for Griffin; but outside of the loosely guarded walls of the campus, justice has already been delivered to Belton.
+Within the symbolic surround shared by our faculty, “Justice” here seems to mean only conviction and punishment for Griffin; while outside of the loosely guarded walls of the campus, in deep red Indiana, it is assumed that justice has already been delivered to Belton.